JCorson/Python_LSPS/README.md

 The tissue is visualized through an analog camera (Dage-MTI, IR-1000), connected to a frame grabber.
 Commercially available digital cameras (e.g., QImaging) have not been tested.

-To run the interface simply type python GUI.py.
+To run the interface simply type "python GUI.py" at the command prompt.
+Note that because this uses pClamp for the recordings, the full interface will only work in Windows.

 Future plans: